MicrosoftDocs/Devices-docs/surface/surface-portals.md

 When you add a Microsoft 365 tenant to the tool, Admin roles are granted more permissions, as shown in Table 1.

-### Table 2.
-Microsoft Entra roles for Surface portals
+### Microsoft Entra roles for Surface portals

 The following admin roles apply to the Surface Management Portal and the Surface Support Portal.

 | Role                                      | Permissions                                                                                                                                                                                 |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |